NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 "The only way for a developer to understand the way certain components work and communicate is to create his/her own computer game engine."[13]
 The second-biggest reason why new engines are being developed is because of the learning purposes.
 With first reason needing more control over the environment.
 The actual need to create a game is only on a third place [1].
-Although this trivial reason only comes at a third place, as game developers, we must battle test our engines by making, however trivial, games with them.
+Although this trivial reason only comes at a third place, as game developers, we must battle test our engines by making games with them, with boring fundamental gameplay systems.
 Not ignoring artistic aspects of game development can help us while writing a game engine.
 If we get too far into engine development without ever making games with it, we might discover that our engine cannot make games.
-There is a difference between testing new features in an empty scene vs implementing them into something with actual gameplay, and distributing to other platforms.
+Many engines are supposed to be used by users, not to be just a tech demo.
+[47] There is a difference between testing new features in an empty scene vs implementing them into something with actual gameplay, and distributing to other platforms.
 [24]
+"It’s easy to get so wrapped up in the code itself that you lose sight of the fact that you’re trying to ship a game.
+The siren song of extensibility sucks in countless developers who spend years working on an “engine” without ever figuring out what it’s an engine for."
+[49]

 ### 2.1 Unity and Unreal